 Don’t try to do a car boot sale with young kids around.
 It can get pretty busy when swarms of people come by and you don’t want to be worrying about your toddler running off.
 Plus they are bound to want to buy stuff from all of the toy stalls.
 And they will suddenly remember how much they love all of the things you’re trying to sell.

 Be prepared for lots of people to descend on you while you’re trying to unpack.
 They are hoping to catch you off guard and grab stuff for a bargain price.
 Stick to your guns with prices as much as you can until the rush has died down and you have most of your things out.
-Also, during this rush beware that this is a stage when things can go missing from your stall so keep your eyes open at all times.
+Also, during this rush be aware that this is a stage when things can go missing from your stall so keep your eyes open at all times.

 Take plenty of carrier bags for the people who buy lots of your things.